charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 	sudo apt-get install git

-After installing Git, there are few steps you need to take to set it up.
+Whether Git was pre-installed on your system or not, there are a few steps you need to take to set it up.
 It is perhaps simplest to get these chores out of the way at the very start.
 Your goals will be to tell Git your:

 - username
 - email address